opensearch-project/project-website/_posts/2025-03-31-zscore-hybrid-search.md

 * There's a slight trade-off between search quality and latency.
 Z-score normalization offers a improvement in search relevance (2.08% increase in NDCG@10) at the cost of a marginal increase in latency (0.50% to 0.72% across different percentiles).

-**Consistency**:

-* The impact of Z-score normalization varies across datasets, with some showing more significant improvements in search quality than others.
-* Latency impact is relatively consistent across datasets, with most showing small increases or no change

 **Overall assessment**:

 * Z-score normalization provides a modest improvement in search quality with a negligible impact on latency.
-* The choice between Z-score and min-max normalization may depend on specific use cases, with Z-score potentially being preferred when even improvements in search relevance are valuable and the slight latency increase is acceptable.
+* The choice between Z-score and min-max normalization may depend on specific use cases, with Z-score potentially being preferred where improvements in search relevance are valuable and the slight latency increase is acceptable.

 These findings suggest that Z-score normalization could be a viable alternative to min-max normalization in hybrid search approaches, particularly in scenarios where optimizing search relevance is a priority and the system can tolerate minimal latency increases